liqd/adhocracy3/src/adhocracy_core/docs/deletion.rst

 * If the frontend attempts to retrieve a *deleted* resource via GET, the backend responds with HTTP status code *404 Not Found*, just as if the resource had never existed.
-* *Deleted* resources may still be referenced from other resources.
-If the frontend follows such references it must therefore be prepared to encounter *404 Not Found* responses and deal with them appropriately (e.g. by silently skipping them or by showing an explanation such as "Comment deleted").
+* *Deleted* resources may not be referenced from other resources.
+If the frontend follows an outdated references it must therefore be prepared to encounter *404 Not Found* responses and deal with them appropriately (e.g. by silently skipping them or by showing an explanation such as "Comment deleted").
+* *DELETE* http method is idempotent

 Hiding Resources
 ================